A cracked tooth at midnight. A throbbing abscess that won't let you sleep. A child crying from sudden tooth pain on a Saturday morning.

 Tell the receptionist exactly what you're experiencing — pain level, swelling, and whether there's been trauma.
 This helps them allocate the right appointment length and prepare the dentist.

 Bring any previous dental records you have, though they are not required.
-Be ready to share any medications you're currently taking, as this affects treatment options.
+Be ready to share any medications you are currently taking, as this affects treatment options.

 In most cases, your dentist will examine the area, take an X-ray if needed, and carry out treatment in the same appointment — whether that's an extraction, temporary filling, abscess drainage, or a pain-relief procedure.

-Cost is understandably a concern, but private emergency dental treatment is often more affordable than people assume — especially when compared to the cost of leaving a problem untreated.
+Cost is understandably a concern, but private emergency dental treatment is often more affordable than people assume.

-If there's a short gap before your appointment, these steps can help manage discomfort:
+If there is a short gap before your appointment, these steps can help manage discomfort:

-Dental pain is not something you should have to endure for days while waiting for an NHS slot to open.
+Dental pain is not something you should have to endure while waiting for an appointment to become available.
 In Birmingham, same-day private emergency dental care is accessible, affordable, and available seven days a week.

-Whether you're dealing with a sudden toothache, a broken tooth, or a worrying swelling, Robinhood Dental Practice in Hall Green can see you today.
+Whether you are dealing with a sudden toothache, a broken tooth, or a worrying swelling, Robinhood Dental Practice in Hall Green — serving patients across South Birmingham, Hall Green, Solihull, and surrounding areas — can see you today.